aegon1994/Diabetic-Retinopathy-classifier/README.md

 Dropout kept overfit out, 0.35 of parameter is for balance between avoiding overfitting and accuracy.
 Linear layer is for classifing.
 I didn't need to set so many parameter because EfficientNet would find the best CNN architecture by NAS.

-optimizer in this model is AdamW, original learning rate is 0.0001, weight_decay is 0.01.
+Optimizer in this model is AdamW, original learning rate is 0.0001, weight_decay is 0.01.
+The performance of AdamW in classifing task is steady and it suitable for small dataset.

+Schduler of learning rate decreating set 0.4 and patience = 2, it means lr decreates to 0.4% in every 2 epoch.

+## Results
+### The result of training
+In training